 Should You Stay Home During Sick Leave?

 Often we regret staying home on our sick leave feeling like we are wasting time.
 Can an employee go shopping, walk or travel instead?
-Well, generally speaking, nothing stops you from traveling or vacation on sick leave, nevertheless, it might harm your reputation in the company.
+Well, generally speaking, nothing stops you from traveling or vacationing on sick leave, nevertheless, it might harm your reputation in the company.

 Additionally, it depends on the type of illness.
 If a doctor prescribes bed rest, you should stay at home, basically, what the doctor allows is allowed.
 Otherwise, you can do what your wish if you don’t afraid of colleagues’ judgments.